 Turkey confirms over 6,000 new COVID-19 cases

-Turkey on Saturday reported over 6,000 new coronavirus cases, according to official figures.

-A total of 6,871 cases, including 658 symptomatic patients, were confirmed across the country, Health Ministry data showed.
+Among the fresh cases, 641 symptomatic patients were confirmed across the country, according to Health Ministry data.

-Turkey's overall case tally is now over 2.47 million, while the nationwide death toll has reached 25,865 with 129 fatalities over the past day.
+Turkey's overall case tally topped 2.47 million, including 25,993 deaths with 128 new fatalities recorded over the past day.

-As many as 7,100 more patients in the country won the battle against the virus, bringing the total number of recoveries to over 2.35 million.
+As many as 7,006 more patients have recovered in the country, raising the total past 2.36 million.

-The latest figures show that the number of COVID-19 patients in critical condition dropped to 1,692.
+The latest figures show that the number of COVID-19 patients in critical condition has dropped to 1,634.

 Turkey began a mass COVID-19 vaccination campaign on Jan.
 14, starting with healthcare workers along with top officials to encourage public confidence in the vaccines.